dark-nova/PSO2NA_UQ_Parser/README.md

 # [PSO2NA][PSO2] UQ Parser

+---

+# This repo will be archived.

+As of 2020-09-15, the new schedules are posted on Google Calendar, and the means to parse calendars in Google Calendar are not worth the effort to fix.
+Because of this change, this repo is no longer useful.
+For more information, see issue #3 (pinned).
+For historic reasons, the old README will continue below.

+---

 ## Overview

 This project scrapes from the [Urgent Quests main page](https://pso2.com/news/urgent-quests) to parse schedules into a database for easier reading.
 It works by going through the UQ main page and going through each schedule.
 If a schedule is not found in the database, meaning no entries in the database have the schedule's URL, the schedule is subsequently scraped for Urgent Quests.